 Lights Online Film School recently chatted with cinematographer Matthias Koenigswieser about a couple of his recent projects.
 The interview below, which is a very in-depth discussion on many topics related to cinematography, is intended to help those who are either interested in cinematography or are interested in bettering their own work as cinematographers.
 Matthias has an incredible amount of experience and has worked with some of the biggest names in the game.
 He has a lot to teach you!
 But before we jump into the interview let’s first watch the video for Raphael Saadiq’s song entitled “Stone Rollin” in which Matthias was the cinematographer on.

-First of all, can you tell me how you got involved in this project?
+First of all, can you tell me how you got involved as the cinematographer on this project?

 Raphael Saadiq “Stone Rolling” came my way in January 2011 via my US agent Gregg Dallesandro who had followed Director Dori Oskowitz’s work for a bit and liked the idea of him and I working together.
 It was the first project of the year and had quite a challenged budget since it was one of the later singles off of Raphael’s then newly released album to be released.

 I noticed your represented in the US by Sheldon Prosnit Agency and in Europe by Cosmic Agency Paris.
 Can you tell me how these agencies assist you as a cinematographer?

 Producers and directors send a request to the agency looking for a DP on a certain project.
 If my agents feels that it I would be a good fit he then recommends me and sends my reel their way.
 Every agent usually puts up a variety of cinematographers up for the same job.
 That’s perfectly healthy and important to give the directors choices.